tlieva/Academic-Performance/README.md

-# Predicting Above Average Academic Performance
+# Predicting Academic Performance

 ## Introduction

 Repository for binary logistic classification projet in statistically modelling the relationship between above average academic performance with respect to measures of demographic and socioeconomic factors for each academic metrics: math, reading, and writing.

 Significance of each factor in predicting above average academic performance of students will be evaluated at a confidence level of 95% with a 0.05 (alpha) significance threshold for each of the three logistic model in measuring above average performance.

 This analysis was completed in `Python Jupyter Notebook` application using Anaconda Distribution.

 <br>